-- 1. the election of three nominees as directors named in the attached proxy statement to serve terms expiring at the annual meeting of shareholders to be held in 2015 and until their successors have been duly elected and qualified; - 2. an advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement; - 3. the ratification of BDO USA, LLP to serve as our independent registered public accounting firm for our fiscal year 2013; and - 4. such other business as may properly come before the annual meeting, or any adjournment or postponement thereof.
+- 1. the election of three nominees named in the attached proxy statement as Class III directors to serve terms expiring at the 2016 annual meeting of shareholders and one nominee named in the attached proxy statement as a Class I director to serve a term expiring at the 2014 annual meeting of shareholders, and, in each case, until their successors have been duly elected and qualified; - 2. an advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement; - 3. the ratification of BDO USA, LLP to serve as our independent registered public accounting firm for our fiscal year 2014; and - 4. such other business as may properly come before the annual meeting, or any adjournment or postponement thereof.

-You are entitled to vote at the annual meeting only if you were a shareholder of record at the close of business on August 31, 2012.
+You are entitled to vote at the annual meeting only if you were a shareholder of record at the close of business on June 4, 2013.
 A proxy statement and proxy card are enclosed.
 Whether or not you expect to attend the annual meeting, it is important that you promptly complete, sign, date and mail the proxy card in the enclosed envelope so that you may vote your shares.
 If you hold your shares in a brokerage account, you should be aware that, if you do not instruct your broker how to vote, your broker will not be permitted to vote your shares for the election of directors or on the advisory vote to approve the compensation of our named executive officers.
 Therefore, you must affirmatively take action to vote your shares at our annual meeting.
 If you do not, your shares will not be voted on these items.